dani-coffee/cybersecurity-notes/tryhackme/Windows fundamentals.md

 • win + r +UserAccountControlSettings       ➝ opens UAC

-• win + compmgmt      ➝ opens computer managment ( contains UAC for example,task scheduler , Local Users and Groups Manager etc...)
+• win +r + compmgmt      ➝ opens computer managment ( contains UAC for example,task scheduler , Local Users and Groups Manager etc...)

-• win + perfmon      ➝ opens performance monitor
+• win + r + perfmon      ➝ opens performance monitor

-• win + msinfo32      ➝opens system information
+• win + r + msinfo32      ➝opens system information

-• win + resmon      ➝opens resource monitor "includes a process analysis feature that can help identify deadlocked processes and file locking conflicts so that the user can attempt to resolve the conflict " - Microsoft
+• win + r + resmon      ➝opens resource monitor "includes a process analysis feature that can help identify deadlocked processes and file locking conflicts so that the user can attempt to resolve the conflict " - Microsoft

-• win + cmd      ➝opend command prompt
+• win + r + cmd      ➝opens command prompt

+•win+ r + regedt32      ➝ opens the Windows Registry which is a centralized, hierarchical database used by the Microsoft Windows operating system to store low-level settings and configurations for both the OS and installed applications.Because the registry is so central to system operation, editing it incorrectly can cause serious problems (system instability, inability to start Windows, etc).

+•win+ r + wf.msc      ➝opens windows firewall